About Us

 Our church began in the 1830s as the Second Congregational Church.
 It was the first organized church in the town of Massena.
 In the early 1920s, the church purchased property and built a larger church, taking the name as Emmanuel Congregational Church.
 We joined the United Church of Christ when it formed in the fifties.

 Our commitment was to only rebuild if our building could be fully accessible to all, and we were able to put an addition on with a full sized elevator.
-We do not shrink in the face of adversity because we have learned that God will supply our "needs,” not necessarily our "wants."
-Even as we live into our faith in new ways during this time of COVID-19 social distancing, we anticipate God doing new and innovative things in our midst.
-We watch for new opportunities for reaching folks that may have felt distanced from their faith.
+We do not shrink in the face of adversity because we have learned that God will supply our “needs”, not necessarily our “wants”.
+Even as we lived through our faith in new ways during Covid-19 and social distancing, we anticipate God doing even more new and innovative things in our midst.
+We watch for opportunities to reach folks that may have felt distanced from their faith.

 Your presence makes our time of celebration together complete.